Everyday Actions for Our Planet

 - Adopt a Drain near your home or business by pledging to keep it free of litter and leaves.
 Visit www.burlingame.org/adoptadrain for more information.

 - Participate in our annual Bayfront Cleanup Day.
-This year it will be held on September 26, 2020.

 - Always pick up your pet’s waste and throw the bagged waste in the garbage bin.